 Does Our Company Have What It Takes to Scale?

 This question is foundational to the success of scaling the business.
 Our prospective clients participate in a two-day SmartScale™ Lab to get to the answer and explore the possibilities in both the present and future:

 - What job is your company hired to do (current and future)?

 - Is this job valued and done well enough to be considered the authority, earning it the right to own the category and build the “go-to” community around it?

 - Is the category large enough to be interesting?

 If at the conclusion of the Lab, participants and ScaleWerksTM facilitators are confident that they have outlined a scalable product or service, the company is invited into the Accelerator portion of the SmartScale™ protocol.
-The Accelerator starts with more in-depth analysis and deeper definition of the Category and Job to Be Done.
+The Accelerator starts with a more in-depth analysis and a deeper definition of the Category and Job to Be Done.